rongi/async-task/README.md

 ========

 1. Good design.
 Task code and result handlers are separated.
 So you can reuse task code anywhere with any handler or just as part of another task.
 2. Callabcks are weakly referenced so stalled task will not leak your activity.
+3. Callbacks can be forced to be strong referenced via options.
+4. You can "abandon" task.
+Abandoned tasks do not call it's callback when done.
+Do it by storing `Handle` returned from `Tasks.execute(callable, taskCallback)` and then call `myHandle.abandon()`
+5. It is possible to run tasks with you own `ThreadPoolExecutor` just specify one in `Options`